 CRM Marketing Tech Tools

-A Customer Relationship Management (CRM) tool can help your business collect, organise and manage customer data in one place.
+A Customer Relationship Management (CRM) tool can help your business collect, organize and manage customer data in one place.
 In fact, CRM selection is vital for any business and can be considered the backbone of your digital marketing strategy.
 Well-known CRM tools include Zoho CRM, Salesforce and HubSpot.

 If you sell products or services, you will need to add a commerce and sales tool to your Marketing Tech stack.
-Sales tools can help your team automate a follow-up series following a sales enquiry, manage your stock and have a central database of sales assets to refer to.
+Sales tools can help your team automate a follow-up series following a sales inquiry, manage your stock and have a central database of sales assets to refer to.
 Examples of these types of MarTech tools include Shopify, SAP Hybris, Salesforce Commerce Cloud, Woocommerce, Commerce Tools, and Magento.

 In terms of eCommerce, you need to choose a suitable online selling platform for your products.
-Some important considerations include what features the platform offers, whether it can integrate with your back-office operations, CRM integrations, inventory management, security, scalability and whether your shop will be mobile optimised.
+Some important considerations include what features the platform offers, whether it can integrate with your back-office operations, CRM integrations, inventory management, security, scalability and whether your shop will be mobile optimized.
 You will also need to take into account the associated costs – is there a once-off fee or monthly costs involved?
-How much will making changes and customisations cost?
+How much will making changes and customizations cost?

 If you are an eCommerce merchant, you will also need to consider the integration of payment providers and shipping partners with your website.

 Data Management Tools